Kaleb Nobles

-Kaleb Nobles is an American football coach who is the head football coach at West Florida.
+Kaleb Nobles is an American college football coach.
+He is the head football coach for the University of West Florida, a position he has held since 2023.

 Playing career

 Nobles grew up Fitzgerald, Georgia and attended Fitzgerald High School College and Career Academy.
 As a senior, he completed 107-of-162 pass attempts for 1,481 yards and 15 touchdowns with four interceptions.

 Nobles initially played college football at Valdosta State.
 He played in ten games with two starts as a freshman and passed for 967 yards and 12 touchdowns.
 As a sophomore Nobles completed 103-of-164 pass attempts for 1,042 yards and seven touchdowns.
 He competed for the starting quarterback job entering his junior season, but suffered a groin injury in training camp.
 Nobles ultimately redshirted the season and transferred to West Florida, which had just established its football program.
 He was named the starting quarterback for the Argonauts inaugural season.
 Nobles passed for 3,050 yards with 28 touchdowns and 18 interceptions in 11 games played in his final season.